Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Inlet at Nelson, Victoria

-We stayed at the small River-Vu caravan park near the water where we grabbed an ensuite cabin for $67 as the weather was turning foul again that night.
+We stayed at the small River-Vu caravan park near the water, where we grabbed an ensuite cabin for $67 as the weather was turning foul again that night.
 That meant we spent a comfortable night in the warm while the wind and rain howled around us.
 We really couldn’t believe it was so cold in December.
 It was definitely something we hadn’t planned for.

 Anyone lost a shoe? - Cycling Across Australia

-Anyone lost a shoe?
+Has anyone lost a shoe?

 HentyBay Beachfront campsite, Victoria - Cycling Across Australia